LUNAProject22/IMoRe/HuMManQADataset/README.md

 ## Citation
-If you use this dataset for your research work, please cit our paper:
+If you use this dataset for your research work, please cite our paper:
 ```bibtext
 To be added...
 ```